 Friday is dedicated to Shukra (Venus), Mother Goddesses – Mahalakshmi, Annapuraneshwari, and Durga.
 Sweets are distributed on the day.
 Those devotees observing the Vrat make it a point to eat at night.

 Saturday is dedicated to alleviating the bad influence of Lord Shani.
 The Vrat on this day is mainly observed by those people who believe in Hindu astrology.
 Black is the color of the day and people visit the Shani shrine or Navagraha shrines.
-Food is only consumed once on the day.
+Food is only consumed once on the day and the Shani mantra is chanted to get good effects of Saturn.